10 Essential Resume Skills IT Pros Need in 2025

 How to Showcase Kubernetes Skills

-- Certifications: Earn a prestigious and highly valued certification like the Certified Kubernetes Administrator (CKA) or Certified Kubernetes Application Developer (CKAD) from The Linux Foundation.
-These hands-on exams formally validate your practical expertise.
+• Certifications: Complete a respected certification like the Certified Kubernetes Administrator (CKA) or Certified Kubernetes Application Developer (CKAD) from The Linux Foundation.
+These hands-on exams verify your ability to solve real-world problems in a timed environment.

-Mastering Kubernetes requires a solid foundation in Docker and Linux, but it provides an incredibly powerful way to manage and scale applications in a cloud-native world.
-You can explore a beginner's guide to get started with the basics of what Kubernetes is here.
+Mastering Kubernetes requires knowledge of Docker and Linux, but it offers a powerful method for scaling applications.
+You can start with the basics by reviewing what Kubernetes is here.

 Reflection Prompt: If you were to deploy a three-tier web application (web server, application server, database) on Kubernetes, what key Kubernetes resources (e.g., Deployments, Services, PersistentVolumes) would you need, and how would they interact?